Lin00zz00/SingleCooked/README.md

 1. Open the SingleCooked application.🤤
 2. Locate the designated markers within the digitally scanned kitchen environment.
-3. Scan the markers to initiate the cooking instructions for selected dishes from the menu.
+3. Use specified gestures to select the dishes to be cooked from the menu.
 4. Follow the on-screen instructions to prepare the dishes.
 5. Enjoy the company and assistance of the vegetable elves throughout the cooking process
 6. Enjoy your delicious dishes!!🥢